seangpachareonsub/honne/README.md

 ### Bugs
-Although during development, the app functions properly and to it's full extent, there were issues that had arisen post deployment:
+During the development phase, the app functions properly and to it's full extent.
+However, there were issues that had arisen post deployment:

-* Heroku does not support image files and therefore, images on the deployed version of the application does not work.
+* Heroku does not support image files and therefore, images on the deployed version of the application do not work.
 This includes the uploading of photos as well as profile pictures across the app.
-* The app is featured and is accessible through a web browser meaning that the layout causes unnecessary scrolling.
-This issue would not occur if the site was an actual phone application which takes up the entire phone height and width.
+* The app is only featured and is accessible through a web browser meaning that the layout causes unnecessary scrolling.
+This issue would not occur if the site was an actual phone application because the layout takes up the entire phone height and width.
-* The soft keyboard on Android pushes the content and squeezes the content to 40% screen height and causes the design of the app to mess up.
+* The soft keyboard on Android pushes the content and squeezes the content to 40% screen height and causes the design of the app to be squashed.
 * Due to time constraints, I was only able to develop the site on the iPhone X screen size and therefore, on any other mobile/desktop screen size, the app does not function properly.
 * The chat feature is not live, the page must re-render for new messages to come through